 What is a travel credit card?

 Travel credit cards are a smart way to spend money abroad and avoid the usual fees you would be charged for using a regular credit card.
-Going on holiday with a credit card offers benefits to travelers, and making sure you have the right travel credit card in your wallet could save you some money.
+Going on holiday with a credit card offers benefits to travellers, and making sure you have the right travel credit card in your wallet could save you some money.

 Why should you get a travel credit card?